andygarcha/CE-Assistant-v2/Modules/spreadsheet.md

 # How to enable Python Sheets API.
 This is a tutorial on how to enable the Google Sheets API for Python.
 You can pull data without this API, but to push data, you'll need to use this.
+Thank you to [Schmole](https://github.com/Schmoley2) for showing me how to do this!

 ## Step 1: Enable the API in the console.